PapersOfMathieuNls/clever-commit/combined.md

 When applied to  12 Ubisoft projects, CLEVER detects risky commits with an average precision, recall, and F1-measure of 79.10%, a 65.61%, and  71.72% respectively.
 For clone detection, we used a threshold of 30\% .
 This is because Roy _et al._ [@Roy2008] showed through empirical studies that using NICAD with a threshold of around 30%, the default setting, provides good results for the detection of Type 3 clones.
 When applied to the same projects, Commit-guru achieves an average precision, recall, and F1-measure of 66.71%, 63.01% and 64.80%, respectively.

-We can see that with the second phase of CLEVER (clone detection) there is considerable reduction in the number of false positives (precision of 79.10% for CLEVER compared to 66.71% for Commit-guru) while achieving similar recall (65.61% for CELEVER compared to 63.01% for Commit-guru).
+We can see that with the second phase of CLEVER (clone detection) there is considerable reduction in the number of false positives (precision of 79.10% for CLEVER compared to 66.71% for Commit-guru) while achieving similar recall (65.61% for CLEVER compared to 63.01% for Commit-guru).